Is HIPAA compliant file sharing possible with text messaging apps? It’s an important question.

 In addition, there must be adequate information security controls in place for who can access PHI, as well as policies and procedures surrounding what authorized personnel can do with PHI once they have access to it.

-This creates a lot of red tape for electronic communication in HIPAA controlled environments in general – and makes text messaging particularly high-risk.
+This creates a lot of red tape for electronic communication in HIPAA controlled environments in general – and makes a text message particularly high-risk.

 The Problem of HIPAA Compliance with Consumer-Grade Text Messaging Apps

 Most of the everyday texting apps people use to send and receive text messages aren’t secure.